 - Learning & Innovation: GRP seeks to fill knowledge gaps in cross-cutting areas relevant to resilience (e.g., gender, social capital) and rationalize disparate learning initiatives and cultivate communities of practice.

 A key component of the partnership is the Global Resilience Challenge, a competition designed to surface innovation and capacities among partner institutions.
 Nearly 500 applications were submitted, proposing resilience-building efforts in more than 55 countries targeting the varying needs of populations, from pastoralists to coastal communities and urban slum dwellers.
 In September 2015, 8 challenge winners were announced, each receiving up to $1 million to implement transformative resilience solutions.

 Moving into 2016, GRP partnered with Amplify—a collaboration between the UK’s Department for International Development, OpenIDEO and IDEO.org—as a new means of uncovering innovative approaches to resilience building specifically within urban slum communities.

-We cannot prevent all of the shocks and stresses associated with climate change, but we can come together as…, Associate Vice President, Managing Director, Asia, The Rockefeller Foundation
+We cannot prevent all of the shocks and stresses associated with climate change, but we can come together as…, Senior Vice President, The Rockefeller Foundation